 As far as social media platforms go, the Instagram app is one of the most widely used, boasting over 1 billion monthly active users.
-With such an engaged user base, it’s no surprise that over 200 million businesses use the platform to reach potential customers.
+With such an engaged user base, it’s no surprise that over 200 million businesses use the platform to reach potential customers and Instagram followers.

-At this point, multinational businesses know that they can tap into a global audience through the platform, but how can Instagram help small local businesses and support their local marketing strategies?
+At this point, multinational businesses know that they can tap into a global audience through the platform with unique Instagram posts, but how can Instagram help small local businesses and support their local marketing strategies?
 That’s where geotags come in.

 Your business Instagram account can become a hub for your target audience and their local community, thanks to geotags.

-This guide will help you understand what geotags are, how they work, and when and how to use them.
+This geotags on Instagram guide will help you understand what geotags are, how they work, and when and how to use them.
 We even included examples to inspire you!

 How does geotagging work on Instagram?